prxcmon/prxcmon.github.io/index.md

 ## 0x00 - whoami

 - **Rachmadi Adji Prakoso**, a.k.a `prxcmon`
-- An _aficionado_ of offensive cyber security; proficient in Application IT Security for more than two years
+- An _aficionado_ of offensive cyber security; proficient in the application-based IT Security for more than two years
 - Currently working as daily penetration tester and seasonal CTF player
 - Starting to learn C, C++, linux kernel development, and malware development
 - Fluent in native indonesian, as well as english, et je comprends français